levinismynameirl/bottitan/README.md

 Titan One OS is a custom Discord bot designed for the **Titan One SCP Faction Server**.
 The bot provides various moderation and utility commands to help manage the server efficiently.
 Below is a detailed guide on how to use the bot, including its commands and functionality.

+## NOTE: EVERYTHING BELOW MAY BE OUTDATED.
+ASK DEV FOR OFFICIAL COMMANDS

 ---

 ## **How to Run the Bot**